Black, White & Gray: Love Kills Review: A Chilling Tale of Perception & Prejudice | IWMBuzz

 Streaming now on SonyLIV, Black, White & Gray: Love Kills arrives cloaked in the garb of a mockumentary but reveals itself to be far more—an icy meditation on truth, obsession, and the fragility of perception.
-In six tightly wound episodes, this genre-defying series, directed by Pushkar Sunil Mahabal, dares to question the very notion of clarity in a world that thrives on assumptions.
+In six tightly wound episodes, this genre-defying series, directed by Pushkar Sunil Mahabal and produced by Hemal Thakkar & Playtime Creations, dares to question the very notion of clarity in a world that thrives on assumptions.

 Here, facts blur, intentions waver, and morality slips through your fingers like cold smoke.